SuperOfficeDocs/superoffice-docs/docs/email/mailgun/security.md

 title: mailgun_security       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
 description:                    # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: {github-id}             # Your GitHub alias.
-keywords:
+keywords: email
-so.topic:                       # article, howto, reference, concept, guide
+so.topic: reference              # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 # so.envir:                     # cloud or onsite